nimbix/jarvice-helm/README.md

 If persistence has not been enabled for applications builds, it may be advantageous to run `jarvice-dockerbuild` pods on nodes with solid-state drives (SSDs).
 It may also be beneficial to run the `jarvice-dockerbuild` pods on nodes with faster processors.
-If this is desired, see the above section on setting a
+If either of these is desired, see the above section on setting a
 [node label for jarvice-dockerbuild](#node-label-for-jarvice-dockerbuild) nodes.